supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 ### Exercise 3 - Remove a role assignment

+In this exercise, you will remove the role assignment that was assigned in the previous task.

 #### Task 1 - Remove the application administrator from Chris Green

 This task will use an alternative method to remove the assigned role; it will use the **Roles and administrators** option in Entra ID.

 1. If you are not already logged in as your Global Admin, launch the Azure Portal and log in now.

 2. In the search box type **Microsoft Entra ID** and launch Microsoft Entra ID.

 3. In **Microsoft Entra ID**, select **Roles and administrators**, and then select the **Application administrator** role from the list.

 4. On the **Application administrator | Assignments** page you should see Chris Green's name listed.

 5. Put a check in the box next to Chris Green.

 6. Select **X Remove assignments** from the options at the top of the dialog.

 7. Answer **Yes** when the confirmation box opens.

 8. Close Microsoft Entra ID.

 ### Exercise 4 - Bulk import of users